al3sha9/docx-precision-cli/README.md

 # CLI based Doc Manipulation

 This is my submission for the Doc Manipulation challenge.
 It's a command-line tool that parses `.docx` files, maps them to JSON, and allows for surgical edits (replace, insert, delete, format) while keeping the underlying XML valid.
+More details on https://alishan.dev

 ## Quick Start